 Costs of assessments and/or time to make appropriate accommodation must not create an additional barrier.
 The organization is responsible for costs related to assessments that are required, up to the point of undue hardship, in order to determine functional limitations caused by a disability, and accommodation to offset such functional limitations during the staffing process.

-For information on this aspect, please refer to
+For information on this aspect, please refer the PSC's Appointment Framework.

 See 3.2.7 Assessment, the third “Did you know?” box.